Bria-AI/ComfyUI-BRIA-API/Readme.md

 The **ShotByImage** node allows users to modify the background in an image by providing a reference image.

-This functionality is powered by BRIA's ControlNet Background-Generation, available on [this model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen) on Hugging Face.
+This functionality is powered by BRIA's ControlNet Background-Generation and BRIA's Image-Prompt, available on [this model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen) and [this model card](https://huggingface.co/briaai/Image-Prompt) respectively on Hugging Face.

 You can also try out BRIA's ShotByText and ShotByImage demos by visiting our Hugging Face space [here](https://huggingface.co/spaces/briaai/Product-Shot-Generation).